coatespt/cursor-twitter/SESSION_NOTES.md

 tweets or so to keep the computation manageable.
 The size of the window determines the "resolution" of the view.

 So sum up, the algorithm
-  -- Detects all the currently surging words.
+- Detects all the currently surging words.
-  -- Finds the tweets in the current window that use a proper subset of these words -- Discards all the other tweets
+- Finds the tweets in the current window that use a proper subset of these words
-  -- Clusters the busy-word tweets by the busy words they use.
-This isn't necessarily
+- Discards all the other tweets
-     a unique clustering.
+- Clusters the busy-word tweets by the busy words they use.
+This isn't necessarily a unique clustering.

 ### How It Works

 The trick is, you can't use an ordinary frequency calculation.
-Frequency calculation could be modified to show frequency relative to the previous frequencies, but you'd have to do that massive calculation every few seconds in order to keep the window small.
+Frequency calculation could be modified to show frequency relative to the previous frequencies, but you'd have to do that massive calculation every few seconds in order to keep the Tweet window small.

 It would be difficult to execute such a large computation on millions of words every few seconds.
 You would need to
-- count the frequencies of all words in the current window of time.
+- Count the frequencies of all words in the current window of time.
 - When the limit of the window is reached, compute the relative frequencies for the words.
 - Compare them to the relative frequencies of of the current window to those of previous window
 - Derive a list of those with changes too large to be random chance.